 Do you remember Isaiah saying in the 40th chapter and verse 18?

 Isaiah 40:18 To whom when will you liken God?
-Or what likeness will you compare unto Him?
+Or what likeness will you compare to Him?

 Unfortunately, sometimes our attitudes toward sin are blasé.
 Our understanding regarding the long-ranging pain and habit it creates is quite limited.
 Anybody who consistently sins, or is extremely negligent or unconverted, will continue to sin, unless the fear of God is somehow given a transfusion.